-The following instructions will guide you in connecting the D-Link DWR 922 Wireless modem to the Qiniq 4G network.
+The following instructions will guide you in connecting the D-Link DWR 922 and BEC Ridgewave 6300NEL wireless modems to the Qiniq LTE network.
 If you experience any difficulties, give us a call!

 10 Easy Steps

-- Before powering on the router, insert SIM card into slot at back (metallic side down)
+- Before powering on the modem, insert SIM card into slot at back (metallic side down)

-- Plug router in with power adapter and turn the unit on (power switch at back)
+- Plug modem in with power adapter and turn the unit on (power switch at back)

-- When the LED lights on the router turn solid green (Signal light on D-Link and Internet light on BEC), a connection is established
+- When the LED lights on the modem turn solid green (Signal light on D-Link and Internet light on BEC), a connection is established

 - For best connection, ensure that the 2 antennas are tightly in place and try placing the modem near a window or in different locations

-- For a wireless connection to the router, open WiFi Network preferences on your computer and select the SSID name that appears on a label on the bottom of the modem.
+- For a wireless connection to the modem, open Wifi Network preferences on your computer and select the SSID name that appears on a label on the bottom of the modem.
 It will have the letters “SSI” followed by 4 random letters and/or numbers

 - Enter the WiFi Key found on the bottom of the modem

-- To establish a wired connection to the router, connect an Ethernet cable from LAN Port 1 (on D-Link) or Ethernet Port 1 (on BEC) on back of the router to your computer
+- To establish a wired connection to the modem, connect an Ethernet cable from LAN Port 1 (on D-Link) or Ethernet Port 1 (on BEC) on back of the modem to your computer

-- To register your new 4G device on the Qiniq network:
+- To register your new LTE device on the Qiniq network:

 - Open a browser window and go to https://www.qiniq.com/my/4g